wobsoriano/vue-clerk/docs/getting-started.md

 ## Configure plugin

-Clerk requires your Vue application to be wrapped in the <ClerkProvider/> component.
-The <ClerkProvider /> component provides active session and user context to Clerk's hooks and other components.
+Vue Clerk requires your application to have the plugin installed.
+The Clerk plugin provides active session and user context to Clerk's composables and other components.

 ```ts
 import { createApp } from 'vue'